owncloud-archive/enterprise/README.md

 ## Build your ownCloud enterprise image from tarball

 1. Download ownCloud Enterprise ```owncloud-enterprise-complete-9.0.3.tar.bz2``` from ownCloud's Customer Download Center to this folder.
-2. Replace loading tarball in Dockerfile with
+2. Replace the `curl` command for loading tarball from URL in Dockerfile with

 ```
    ADD owncloud-enterprise-complete-9.0.3.tar.bz2 /var/www/